Class of 2012 Students Honored at Awards Ceremony and Reception

 Class of 2012 award recipients gather on Stein Plaza following the ceremony.

 MAY 17, 2012—The Law School welcomed graduates and their families for the 2012 Student Awards and Recognition Ceremony, held at 3:00 p.m., May 11 in Lockhart Hall.
 The event acknowledged outstanding student achievement among those in the Class of 2012, prior to the May 12 Commencement.

 Among this year's graduation class, 94 students completed the 50-hour challenge in the Public Service Program, and half of them performed 100 or more hours of law-related volunteer service.
 The program, in collaboration with the Minnesota Justice Foundation, the Minnesota Bar Association, and more than 40 legal service providers, challenges law students to contribute at least 50 hours of law-related public service during their study years.

 Additional Student Awards and Honors

-Awarded to the graduate with the highest demonstrated propensity and interest in bankruptcy law.
+Awarded to the graduating student with the highest demonstrated propensity and interest in bankruptcy law.